 Who can attend our courses?

-To attend our BOTOX® and Dermal Filler courses, you must be a registered Dentist, Doctor, Nurse or Midwife with valid, up to date UK GDC, GMC or NMC registration.
+To attend our Botulinum Toxin and Dermal Filler courses, you must be a registered doctors, nurses, midwives and dentists with a valid United Kingdom GDC, GMC or NMC registration.

 What courses do you run?

-Why do you offer a combined BOTOX® and Dermal Filler training course when some providers offer separate day courses?
+Why do you offer a combined Botulinum Toxin And Dermal Filler training course when some providers offer separate day courses?

-We believe you can adequately receive the training you need on both BOTOX® and Dermal Filler in the one day.
+We believe you can adequately receive the training you need on both Botulinum Toxin and Dermal Filler in the one day.

 If you do two separate courses, this works out very expensive for you.
 We only ever train small groups at a time to ensure you get individual attention.
 Our courses are extremely well structured and run like clockwork where the morning session is classroom based learning covering all the theoretical aspects including marketing and business, and the afternoon is all hands on practical.
 We also follow this up with ongoing mentoring and support.